 Last week I had a chance to chat with Brett Payne, Director of Operations at Classic Rock Coffee to learn about their plans to franchise.

 Recommended: Why Balancing Restaurant Staffing & Staff Scheduling Needs = Win-Win

 The Road to Classic Rock Coffee's Success

 Jordan: “How did Classic Rock Coffee start?”

 Brett: “It really all started with Shake This, a turnkey nutrition bar company that sets up protein shake bars in health clubs.
 The company still exists today and there are about 300 locations across the US.
 These clients started asking for coffee to be added to the bar menu, and that lead to us sourcing coffees overseas, hiring roasters and coming up with our own signature blends.
-We quickly realized that the market for this new product wasn’t in health clubs and we decided to build a coffee shop around a concept we hadn’t seen before – classic rock.”
+We quickly realized that the market for this new product wasn’t in health clubs and we decided to build a coffee shop around a concept we hadn’t seen before – classic Rock Coffee.”